List of Yngwie Malmsteen band members

 Yngwie Malmsteen is a Swedish neoclassical metal musician.
 After tenures in the bands Steeler and Alcatrazz, he started his solo career in 1984 with the release of Rising Force, which was the name of his first band in 1978 featuring bassist Marcel Jacob and drummer Zepp Urgard.
 The original 1984 lineup of Malmsteen's band included vocalist Jeff Scott Soto, former Jethro Tull drummer Barriemore Barlow and keyboardist Jens Johansson, with Jacob added as the first touring bassist.
-The current lineup includes keyboardist Nick Marino (since 2011), bassist Emilio Martinez (since 2017) and drummer Brian Wilson (since 2018).
+The current lineup includes keyboardist Nick Marino (since 2011), bassist Emilio Martinez (since 2017) and drummer Wyatt Cooper (since 2024).
 Marino (live) and Malmsteen (studio) perform lead vocals.

 History

 1984–1995

 Malmsteen released his debut solo album Rising Force in 1984, which featured vocalist Jeff Scott Soto, keyboardist Jens Johansson and drummer Barriemore Barlow.
 Soto and Johansson remained for the next year's follow-up Marching Out, which was credited as a band effort under the name "Yngwie J. Malmsteen's Rising Force" and saw the addition of bassist Marcel Jacob and new drummer Anders Johansson (Jens' brother).
-Jacob was replaced on tour by Wally Voss.
+Jacob left during the tour and was replaced by Wally Voss.
 Soto left in 1985 and was replaced by Mark Boals, who performed on the 1986 album Trilogy but was fired by Malmsteen before its release after an altercation.
 Soto returned for the album's tour, after which it was reported in 1987 that Mark Weitz would perform on the next album.